 How to Report a Problem with Dietary Supplements

-Dietary supplements include vitamins, minerals, herbs, amino acids, whey protein, creatine, and weight loss pills.
-FDA does not approve dietary supplement products before they are sold to the public.
-Therefore, it is particularly important for consumers, health professionals, and industry members to report serious health-related reactions or illnesses (also known as adverse events) to FDA, so we can take action to protect the public from unsafe products.
+Dietary supplements include vitamins, minerals, herbs, amino acids, whey protein, and creatine.
+FDA does not approve dietary supplements before they are sold to the public.
+Therefore, it is particularly important for consumers, healthcare professionals, and industry members to report health-related reactions or illnesses (also known as adverse events) to FDA, so we can evaluate the marketplace and take action to protect the public from possibly unsafe products.

 Serious reactions or illnesses may include:

-- low blood pressure, fainting, chest pain, shortness of breath, palpitations, irregular heart beat
+- Low blood pressure, fainting, chest pain, shortness of breath, palpitations, or irregular heartbeat

-- marked mood, cognitive, or behavioral changes, thoughts of suicide
+- Marked mood (irritability, anxiety), cognitive, or behavioral changes, thoughts of suicide

 If you think that a dietary supplement may have caused you or someone you know to have a serious reaction or illness, immediately stop using the product and fill out a safety report through the Safety Reporting Portal to submit your complaint to FDA.

-After logging in or choosing to report as a guest, select the option "Start a new report" and choose “Dietary Supplement Report (voluntary)…” Please supply as much information as you can.
+After logging in or choosing to report as a guest, select the option "Start a new report" and choose "A private citizen, business or veterinary provider submitting a voluntary report."
+Please supply as much information as you can.
 Complete reports are the most helpful, but even pieces of information can help FDA identify potentially dangerous products.

-Members of the dietary supplement industry may now use the reporting form on the Safety Reporting Portal to meet the reporting requirements established in section 761 of the FD&C Act.
+Members of the dietary supplement industry may now use the reporting form on the Safety Reporting Portal to meet the reporting requirements established in section 761 of the Federal Food, Drug, and & Cosmetic Act.

 For information on how to report a problem with food, visit How to Report a Problem with Food.